 Regulation of miners

 German law provides no specific regulation of miners; however, the general rules set out in this chapter apply.
-Normally, mining as such will require no licence, but only in special cases (e.g., commercial operation of mining pools; see Section III.i).
+Normally, mining as such will require no licence, except in special cases (e.g., commercial operation of mining pools; see Section III.i).

 Regulation of issuers and sponsors

-German law provides no specific regulation of issuers; however, the general rules set out in this chapter apply.
+For regulation of issuers, the general rules set out in this chapter apply.
 Depending on the specific activity and type of token traded, laws on securities (see Section II), banking laws (see Section III) and AML rules (see Section IV) may be applicable.

 Criminal and civil fraud and enforcement

-In addition to specific criminal regulations – as set out above for insider trading and market manipulation,111 failure to meet prospectus requirements,112 lack of required financial licences under the KWG,113 KAGB114 or ZAG,115 or money laundering116 – virtual currency-related fraudulent activities will normally fall within the scope of general criminal law (most notably computer fraud,117 unauthorised access to data118 or interference with data119).
-In 2017, the German Federal Supreme Court120 convicted operators of a botnet for mining cryptocurrency tokens that used the power of infiltrated computers for several offences of data criminality.121 While German law does not acknowledge a theft of virtual currency in the absence of a physical embodiment, hacking and the misuse of private keys may be sanctioned as computer fraud within the context of data processing.
-Cases of market manipulation or transactions or ICOs with fraudulent information might also be pursued as general fraud122 or criminal breach of trust.123 Any proceeds from such activity may be the object of money laundering.
-Virtual currencies as proceeds from criminal offences – regardless of their legal character124 – may be subject to forfeiture.125
+In addition to specific criminal regulations – as set out above for insider trading and market manipulation,119 failure to meet prospectus requirements,120 lack of required financial licences under the KWG,121 KAGB122 or ZAG,123 or money laundering124 – virtual currency-related fraudulent activities will normally fall within the scope of general criminal law (most notably computer fraud,125 unauthorised access to data126 or interference with data127).
+In 2017, the German Federal Supreme Court128 convicted operators of a botnet for mining cryptocurrency tokens that used the power of infiltrated computers for several offences of data criminality.129 Hacking and the misuse of private keys may be sanctioned as computer fraud within the context of data processing.
+Cases of market manipulation or transactions or ICOs with fraudulent information might also be pursued as general fraud130 or criminal breach of trust.131 Any proceeds from such activity may be the object of money laundering.
+Virtual currencies as proceeds from criminal offences – regardless of their legal character132 – may be subject to forfeiture.133

-Criminal liability will usually coincide with civil law damages and restitution claims,126 but procedural details for virtual currencies have not yet been litigated in Germany.127 A transfer of virtual currencies in such cases can be enforced, for example, by handing over a private key to avoid – as generally under German civil procedure law – a penalty payment or imprisonment.128 For virtual currencies stored in wallets, claims against the wallet provider could also be seized.129
+Criminal liability will usually coincide with civil law damages and restitution claims,134 but procedural details for virtual currencies have not yet been litigated in Germany.135 A transfer of virtual currencies in such cases can be enforced, for example, by handing over a private key to avoid – as generally under German civil procedure law – a penalty payment or imprisonment.136 For virtual currencies stored in wallets, claims against the wallet provider could also be seized.137

 Apart from criminal sanctions and private civil law enforcement, administrative enforcement is the most used measure to ensure regulatory compliance in the authorities' toolbox.
-In 2017, BaFin initiated 36 proceedings to verify regulatory compliance and, in four cases, closed down such operations and involved criminal prosecutors.130 In 2019, BaFin continued to warn investors of the risks posed by ICOs and by fraudulent online trading platforms and prohibited a number of unlicensed market participants from operating.
+In 2017, BaFin initiated 36 proceedings to verify regulatory compliance and, in four cases, closed down such operations and involved criminal prosecutors.138 In 2020 and 2021, BaFin continued to warn investors of the risks posed by ICOs and by fraudulent online trading platforms and prohibited a number of unlicensed market participants from operating.

-While virtual currency tax issues are extensively discussed, authoritative guidance is limited.
+While virtual currency tax issues are extensively discussed, authoritative guidance is still limited, but growing.
 In the absence of specific virtual currency-related regulation, general German tax laws apply.

-Value added tax (VAT), following the European Court of Justice Hedqvist judgment131 and guidance of the German Federal Ministry of Finance,132 will not be triggered by a conversion of cryptocurrency tokens to fiat money (and vice versa).133 Despite some uncertainties at the EU level,134 the Ministry of Finance further states the same for transaction fees (or cryptocurrency tokens) received by miners.135 In contrast, fees for services providing a wallet136 or a cryptocurrency token exchange137 (unless trading cryptocurrency token as intermediary on its own behalf 138) may trigger VAT.
-The mere use of cryptocurrency tokens as a means of payment (instead of fiat money) has normally no influence on the qualification of transactions under tax laws,139 but may require documenting exchange rates.140 For utility tokens and security tokens, the absence of authoritative statements leads to some uncertainties.
+Value added tax (VAT), following the European Court of Justice Hedqvist judgment139 and guidance of the German Federal Ministry of Finance,140 will not be triggered by a conversion of cryptocurrency tokens to fiat money (and vice versa).141 Despite some uncertainties at the EU level,142 the Ministry of Finance further states the same for transaction fees (or cryptocurrency tokens) received by miners.143 In contrast, fees for services providing a wallet144 or a cryptocurrency token exchange145 (unless trading cryptocurrency token as intermediary on its own behalf146) may trigger VAT.
+The mere use of cryptocurrency tokens as a means of payment (instead of fiat money) has normally no influence on the qualification of transactions under tax laws,147 but may require documenting exchange rates.148 For utility tokens and security tokens, the absence of authoritative statements leads to some uncertainties.
 Some authors argue that the issue of security tokens will not trigger VAT, but that the issue and sale of utility tokens may be subject to VAT.

-As it regards taxes on profits, virtual currencies are taxed in accordance with general principles: virtual currencies are immaterial assets, and profits (e.g., as the difference between the acquisition price and disposal price, or for ICOs between the book value and issue price, after the deduction of losses and expenses like platform operating costs) can, in principle, be taxed as personal income.
+As regards taxes on profits, in June 2021, the German Federal Ministry of Finance has issued a draft circular setting out its stance as to the income tax treatment of virtual currencies: virtual currencies are immaterial assets, and profits (e.g., as the difference between the acquisition price and disposal price, or for ICOs between the book value and issue price, after the deduction of losses and expenses like platform operating costs) can, in principle, be taxed as personal income.
 In particular, the issuer of utility tokens in an ICO may have accounting profits taxed if a utility token is issued in exchange for cryptocurrency tokens.
 According to statements of the Federal Ministry of Finance, profits from occasional mining of virtual currency may also be taxed as income.149

-Operators of internet platforms where virtual currency tokens are commercially offered may also have to comply with general e-commerce and consumer protection laws.147 Since the legal nature of tokens may vary, some uncertainties exist as to the applicability of such regulations.
-While the European Central Bank (ECB) has stated that neither consumer rights nor e-commerce regulations are applicable to cryptocurrency token transactions,148 it is conceivable that at least utility tokens could be subject to such regulation.
-If applicable, this would include extensive information duties (e.g., on entrepreneur's identity, modalities of online contract formation, characteristics of goods and services, costs)149 and – rather theoretically – customer withdrawal rights in some cases.150
+Operators of internet platforms where virtual currency tokens are commercially offered may also have to comply with general e-commerce and consumer protection laws.155 Since the legal nature of tokens may vary, some uncertainties exist as to the applicability of such regulations.
+While the European Central Bank has stated that neither consumer rights nor e-commerce regulations are applicable to cryptocurrency token transactions,156 it is conceivable that at least utility tokens could be subject to such regulation.
+If applicable, this would include extensive information duties (e.g., on entrepreneur's identity, modalities of online contract formation, characteristics of goods and services, costs)157 and – rather theoretically – customer withdrawal rights in some cases.158

 In addition to the regulatory (i.e., public law) aspects discussed in this chapter, the legal discussion about the issuance, administration and servicing of tokens increasingly takes civil and corporate law aspects into consideration.
 More fundamentally, use cases and activities related to securities tokens raise the question of potential efficiency gains in post-trade activities, that is, the holding, clearing and settling of securities through custody chains governed by DLT protocols.
 In this context, two technical concepts appear to emerge: the issuance of tokens linked to securities held by the German central securities depository (CSD) (mirror DLT securities) and the genuine issuance of tokens on a DLT platform in book-entry form (genuine DLT securities).
-With respect to this strand of the discussion, numerous impediments to the structuring of genuine DLT securities remain, largely owing to provisions that still require some physical form or representation of the securitised right (in rem concept of securities ownership).
-Unlike in other countries, securities issuances under German law must generally be securitised in physically stored paper certificates, which nowadays are normally issued in the form of a global note that is held by the CSD.
-Therefore, the safekeeping and transfer of securities issued as genuine DLT tokens will require amendments to the German safe custody law.
+By enacting the eWpG, German lawmakers have taken a first step to foster the issuance of genuine DLT securities.
+While limited to electronic bonds and investment fund units initially, it could well be a blueprint for and expand to electronic shares in the not so distant future.

-1 Matthias Berberich is counsel and Tobias Wohlfarth and Gerrit Tönningsen are associates at Hengeler Mueller Partnerschaft von Rechtsanwälten mbB.
+1 Matthias Berberich is counsel, Tobias Wohlfarth is a senior associate and Gerrit Tönningsen is an associate at Hengeler Mueller Partnerschaft von Rechtsanwälten mbB.

 2 EBA Opinion on virtual currencies of 4 July 2014 (EBA/op/2014/08), p.
 21 et seq.